 Of those suspects who have developed an interest in the product will be a further subset who, following their exploration of the product, develop a desire for it.
 These people are known as prospects.

 At this stage prospects have a clear desire for the product, good or service and would like to acquire it.
 They may still have some barriers to overcome in their decision making process.
 These barriers could include price or friction in transactions, but they are broadly ready to be converted into customers.

 Of the prospects who have developed an actual desire for the product, there will be a further subset who make the actual final step of completing a purchase.
 Once they have taken this final step they stop being prospects and become customers.

-There are techniques that retailers or other organizations use at this stage to help get these individuals over this last set of barriers, to convert them from prospects who desire the product into actual consumers.
-Examples of these techniques, which often include the use of behavioral science knowledge to create influencing choice architectures, are covered elsewhere in this website.
+There are techniques that retailers or other organizations use at this stage to help get these individuals over this last set of barriers.
+These steps aim to convert them from prospects who desire the product into actual consumers.
+Examples of these techniques are often include the use of behavioral science knowledge.
+They include influencing choice architectures, something we cover elsewhere in this website.

 The World of Work Project View

-The AIDA model is a well established model that helps marketers frame their communications with people at different stages through the consumption journey.
-It’s slightly outdated because it ends at purchase, where modern marketing now extends beyond this point to include building loyalty and ensuring retention.
+The AIDA marketing model is a well established model (perhaps old).
+It helps marketers frame their communications with people at different stages through the consumption journey.
+It’s slightly outdated because it ends at purchase.
+Modern marketing now extends beyond this point to include building loyalty and ensuring retention.